dmbarbour/wikilon/docs/AboutAO.md

          assuming typical (stack*ext) environment
         ~[v'c]

 This is a flat format suitable for simple text files and streams.
-Each word definition starts at `@` on after a new line, followed by the word (up to an SP or LF, which is dropped) then followed by the definition in ABC.
+Each word definition starts at `@` at the beginning of a line, followed by the word (up to an SP or LF, which is dropped) then followed by the definition in ABC.
 This is unambiguous due to the design of ABC.

-There are two structural constraints:
+There are two additional structural constraints:

-* defined words are defined before use
+* words are defined before use
 * each word is defined at most once

-Cycles are an exception to the 'defined before use' constraint.
-These constraints greatly simplify efficient processing of a dictionary and filtering of well defined words.
-Invalid words, including those in cycles, can trivially be filtered out while valid words could be compiled without delay.
+These constraints guard against undefined words or cycles and simplify efficient processing of the dictionary.

 For HTTP, I'm using the following header and Internet media type: